 Les Ménuires Resort Info

-Barely mentioned in ski brochures in Britain, Les Ménuires remains a largely French venue that is becoming a more and more attractive destination.
 Beginners are very well catered for and the resort is certainly amongst the cheapest in the pricey Trois Vallées.
-The skiing is great for all abilities, with particular mention going to La Masse, which offers advanced skiers some excellent blacks and off-piste.
+The skiing is great for all abilities, with particular mention going to La Masse, which offers advanced skiers some excellent blacks and off-piste and very rarely get crowded, unlike some corners of the Three Valleys.
 The resort itself is functional, no-frills French.
 There are some good restaurants and bars in the resort and on the slopes, but the skiing is the real reason to be here.
 With Méribel and the rest of the Trois Vallées on your doorstep, the variety of slopes available is superb.
 Access isn't bad with the TGV stop at Moutiers only 27km away and Chambéry airport a 90-minute journey.

 Overall, Les Menuires provides a great range of skiing both around the resort itself and on neighbouring slopes.
 And for ten years, to suit this overwhelming landscape, Les Menuires has developed a high-standing accommodation programme over the past few years, with traditional chalets out of wood and stone.

 |Last snowed|| 19-Mar-2018|